Yufei0523/322/README.md

 npm run dev
 ```

-Copy the link to your browser and connect your account to spotify.
+Copy the url to your browser and connect your account to spotify.

 The default name of playlist is "NewPlaylist".
 The default keyword is "Blue".